stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 Some of the default icons have been published under a <a href="http://scripts.sil.org/cms/scripts/page.php?item_id=OFL_web" target="#">SIL Open Font License 1.1</a> license at <a href="https://materialdesignicons.com/" target="#">Material Design Icons</a>.
 The other icons have either been published under an <a href="https://github.com/google/material-design-icons/blob/master/LICENSE" target="#">Apache V2 license</a> by Google or by the pdf.js team at Mozilla.

-Thanks to the awesome pdf.js team and to all the users you've reported bugs and even sent me pull requests!
+Thanks to the awesome pdf.js team and all the users who've reported bugs and even sent me pull requests!

 ## Changelog
 See https://github.com/stephanrauh/ngx-extended-pdf-viewer/tree/master/projects/ngx-extended-pdf-viewer/changelog.md